2025 HDR Foundation Grants

 Employee sponsor: Heather Witt | Omaha, NE

 South Texas Youth Soccer maintains and provides over 180 acres of sporting fields, allowing thousands of children and adults to play soccer, flag football and other sports.
-This $6,589 grant will fund four automated external defibrillators (AED) for the safety of their athletes.
+This $6,589 grant will fund four automated external defibrillators (AEDs) for the safety of their athletes.
 After the purchase of the AEDs, South Texas Youth Soccer staff will complete CPR training.

 Employee sponsor: Lori Lee | San Antonio, TX